Assistant Professor of Anthropology; Archaeology

 .
 Faculty are hired on a contract basis, renewable according to terms of the Conditions of Faculty Service

 .
 Employees offered a position will be eligible for state health plans (including NAU's BCBS Plan).
 Employees will have 31 days from date of hire to enroll in benefits, and their benefits will then be effective the first day of the pay period following their completed enrollment.
 If a new employee chooses the Arizona State Retirement System (ASRS) retirement option, participation in the ASRS Plan (and the long-term disability coverage that accompanies it) will begin on the first of the pay period following 183 days of employment.
-New employees who choose to participate in the Optional Retirement Plan (ORP; an alternative to the ASRS plan) will begin to participate on the first day of employment.
-The long-term disability plan that accompanies the ORP will begin on the first day of the pay period following 90 days of employment.
+New employees who choose to participate in the Optional Retirement Plan (ORP; an alternative to the ASRS plan) will begin to participate on the first day of the pay period following election.
+The long-term disability plan that accompanies the ORP will begin on the first day of the pay period following election.
 More information about NAU benefits is available at the NAU HR benefits page

 This vacancy will be open until filled or closed.
 Review of applications will begin on December 1, 2022.